Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version 10

+### Version 0.10.2
+- Added the ability for the vendor to actually sell items (only gun is implemented right now)

 ### Version 0.10.1
-- Added logic that opens up shop panel dependent on player input and character vicinity to vendor
+- Added logic that opens up UI shop panel dependent on player input and character vicinity to vendor

 ### Version 0.10.0
 - Created a separate vendor room